• Skip to primary navigation

 Hope you enjoyed this tutorial as much as I enjoyed putting it together.

-And if you would like to read on how I decorated the rest of the unicorn cake, click on the image below for step by step tutorial and pictures:
+And if you would like to read on here is how I decorated the rest of the unicorn cake.

 How to Use Silicone Fondant Molds for Cake Decorating